Peace movement: United Kingdom

 From 1934 the Peace Pledge Union gained many adherents to its pledge "I renounce war and will never support or sanction another."
 Its support diminished considerably with the outbreak of war in 1939, but it remained the focus of pacifism in the post-war years.

 After World War II, peace efforts in the United Kingdom were initially focused on the dissolution of the British Empire and the rejection of imperialism by the United States and the Soviet Union.
 The anti-nuclear movement sought to opt out of the Cold War, rejecting "Britain's Little Independent Nuclear Deterrent" (BLIND) on the grounds that it contradicted mutual assured destruction.

 Although the Vietnam Solidarity Campaign, (VSC, led by Tariq Ali) led several large demonstrations against the Vietnam War in 1967 and 1968, the first anti-Vietnam demonstration was at the American Embassy in London in 1965.
 In 1976, the Lucas Plan (led by Mike Cooley) sought to transform production at Lucas Aerospace from arms to socially-useful production.

 The peace movement was later associated with peace camps, as the Labour Party moved to the center under Prime Minister Tony Blair.
 By early 2003, the peace and anti-war movements (grouped as the Stop the War Coalition) were powerful enough to cause several of Blair's cabinet to resign and hundreds of Labour MPs to vote against their government.
 Blair's motion to support the U.S. plan to invade Iraq continued due to support from the Conservative Party.
 Protests against the Iraq War were particularly vocal in Britain.
 Polls suggested that without UN Security Council approval, the UK public was opposed to involvement.
 Over two million people protested in Hyde Park; the previous largest demonstration in the UK had about 600,000 participants.

-The peace movement has seen pop-up newspapers, pirate radio stations, and plays.

-The primary function of the National Peace Congress was to provide opportunities for consultation and joint activities by its affiliated members, to help inform public opinion on the issues of the day, and to convey to the government the views of its members.
-The NPC disbanded in 2000 and was replaced the following year by the Network for Peace, set up to continue the NPC's networking role.
+The primary function of the National Peace Council was to provide opportunities for consultation and joint activities by its affiliated members, to help inform public opinion on the issues of the day, and to convey to the government the views of its members.
+The NPC disbanded in 2000 and was replaced the following year by the "Network for Peace", set up to continue the NPC's networking role.